PaulHax/align-system/docs/creating_a_custom_system_script.md

 ```

 Note that this template is runable as-is (it simply responds with placeholder values).
+We're also demonstrating how to make sure of the [rich](https://github.com/Textualize/rich) logger.

 ## Other useful components